hamdle/php-api/readme.md

 # Workout API

-This API is designed to track a workout program, not computer program, that I've been developing over the past few years.
-The workout program is based on my experice learning and trying out calisthenics workouts, so the exercises are geared towards individual workouts with limited equipment.
-I've built an accompanying web application, which is a computer program, that communicates with this API, also a computer program.
-I originally tracked workouts in .txt files which was robust but difficult to get more functionality out of.
-The web app and API solve this problem and allows for slightly more sophistication than managing workouts on paper.
-Auto suggesting reps, one-click workout generation, automatically time tracking, and charting workouts are a few of the nice features made possible by using this API and web app together.
+The Workout API is designed to track workouts that I've been using, and logging, and losing, for the past few years.
+The API manages the data and users to log workouts in an effort to best my old pen and paper logging system.
+There's an accompanying web application that manages all of the user facing interactions --- logging in the user, logging the workouts, rendering cool charts --- that works in collaboration with the API.

-The execution stack should be clean and easy to follow.
-If a function is static, there's a good chance it will be called in the excution tree of every request.
-Objects, like Controllers and Models, are not loaded into memeory until they need to be executed.
-Design patterns are only used to lower complexity, not add to it.
-Array structures are a good way to model data for web applications and I try to use them as often as I can.
+The execution stack of the API is intended to be clean and easy to follow.
+There are a few ethos that have contributed to the design of this programm.
+If a function is static, it will almost always be called in the excution tree of every request.
+Objects like Controllers and Models are not loaded into memeory until they have something to contribute or execute.
+I try to use design patterns to lower complexity not add to it.
+And arrays are a powerful tool that are wholly capable of modeling data, for the program and the programmers mental model of the program, so they are used as a central part of the API.

 # Nginx setup

 To route the API through the URI, like `workout.dev/api`, place the following in the nginx config.

 ```
-location /workout/api {
+location /api {
-    try_files $uri $uri/ /workout/api/index.php?query_string;
+    try_files $uri $uri/ /api/index.php?query_string;
 }
 ```